IshanMishra11/CampusBuddy/README.md

 ---

 ## 👨‍💻 About the Developer
-**Ishan Mishra** is an engineering student with an insatiable curiosity for technology.
+**Ishan Mishra and Pragya Kumari Mishra** is an engineering student with an insatiable curiosity for technology.
 His journey into the world of coding began with a fascination for innovation and how things work.
-When he’s not coding, Ishan explores new places, captures moments in vlogs, and immerses himself in hip-hop music.
-He’s a storyteller and dreamer, eager to connect with others to create something extraordinary.
+When they are  not coding, they explores new places, capture moments in vlogs, and immerse themselves in hip-hop music. they are a storyteller and dreamer, eager to connect with others to create something extraordinary.

 ---